 Are you planning a visit to Boston?
 There are so many things to see and do here, you could easily spend more than a week.
 Here are our recommendations for things to do in Boston with kids.

 Boston Children’s Museum

-When my kids were young, we were members at the Boston Children’s Museum, where members can visit an hour early on the weekends (glorious, because it helps you avoid the crowds).
-Definitely arrive early, or during a weekday, for smaller crowds.
-Highlights include the New Balance Climb (which runs through the center of the museum) and the Japanese House.
-We typically spent about a half day at the museum, but you could easily find yourself there all day.
+When my kids were young, we were members at the Boston Children’s Museum, because members can visit an hour early on the weekends (glorious, because it helps you avoid the crowds).
+With our kids already waking up early, this was a huge benefit for us.

 Ever since I visited the Boston Museum of Science numerous times as a Girl Scout, it’s been one of my favorite places in Boston.
-With the Mugar Omni Theater and Hayden Planetarium, as well as countless fabulous exhibits, plan to be there for most of the day.
+With the Mugar Omni Theater and Hayden Planetarium, as well as countless fabulous exhibits and hands-on activities, plan to be there for most of the day.

 Museum of Fine Arts, Boston